mainio/decidim-module-helsinki_profile/README.md

 authentication to Decidim as a way to authenticate and authorize the users.

-The Helsinki profile is the City of Helsinki's way to manage user data in a centralzied way across all the digital city services.
+The Helsinki profile is the City of Helsinki's way to manage user data in a centralized way across all the digital city services.
 It allows the Helsinki residents to login to different city services with a single profile and manage their data in one place.
 It works through OpenID connect that handles the user authentication flows.